 The official HMRC address is HM Revenue and Customs, BX9 1AS, United Kingdom.

 You will also need to use the correct departmental title if you post any forms or documents to them.
 Besides being the UK customs authority, HMRC also collect tax and payments.

-HM REVENUE & CUSTOMS CONTACTS: You can contact HMRC helplines and online services helpdesk for questions and enquiries about taxation, self assessment, and PAYE.
+You should contact HMRC helplines and online services helpdesk for all questions and enquiries about tax, self assessment, and PAYE.

 SELF ASSESSMENT HELPLINE

 Textphone: 0300 200 3319